bihor/fp_newsletter/Documentation/Administrator/Index.rst

   Maybe you need to set the storage PID twice: via plugin and via TypoScript.
   Note, that you need an own page for the newsletter unsubscription.

+- A link is not working as expected.
+Whats wrong?

+  Since version 5.x there is more than one plugin.
+Maybe the plugin is not the right one.
+  See chapter "Important" above.

 - The domain is missing in the email.
 Why?

   TYPO3 9 ignores the parameter absolute="1"?
 Or you have not added a domain in the backend?